 How can I prevent COVID‑19?

-The best way to prevent COVID-19 is to get a COVID‑19 vaccine vaccine if you are eligible.
-You and your family can also take steps to protect against the spread of the virus, such as wearing masks and washing hands.
+The best way to prevent COVID‑19 is to get a COVID‑19 vaccine and booster shot if you are eligible.
+You and your family can also take steps to protect against the spread of the virus, such as washing hands and wearing masks in public indoor areas when COVID‑19 community levels are high.

 Getting tested for COVID‑19

-If your child is showing symptoms of COVID-19 or you think they may have been exposed, it's best to act cautiously to prevent the spread of COVID-19.
-A test can help you determine if your child has COVID-19, or if they have a different cause for their symptoms such as allergies.
-See tips to help a child prepare for a COVID-19 test.
+If your child is showing symptoms of COVID‑19 or you think they may have been exposed, it's best to act cautiously to prevent the spread of COVID‑19.
+A test can help you determine if your child has COVID‑19, or if they have a different cause for their symptoms such as allergies.
+Learn more about types of COVID‑19 tests for children, and see tips to help a child prepare for a COVID‑19 test.

 If your child's symptoms are not due to COVID‑19 and are allergy-related, your pediatrician can recommend more tips to help you manage their symptoms.
 There are also treatments your pediatrician or a specialist can recommend.